marksteele/cinched/README.md

 To defend against brute force/offline attacks against the keys, you can keep track of the crypto-period per key and periodically query for keys that have aged past a given threshold and generate a new data key/re-encrypt all the protected data.

-### Sample use case: 1 data key per encrypted object
+### Sample use case: one data key per encrypted object

 This is the most secure stance.
 When creating or updating an object, let Cinched generate a new data key (by not passing in the `x-cinched-data-key` HTTP header, and store the generated key for later use.